Privacy Act 2020

 63Decision on request to correct personal information

-1. As soon as is reasonably practicable after receiving a request under IPP 7(1), and in any case not later than 20 working days after receiving the request, an agency must—
+1. If an agency receives a correction request under IPP 7(1) and section 62 does not apply, the agency must, as soon as is reasonably practicable after receiving the request and in any case not later than 20 working days after receiving the request,—

 2. decide whether to grant the request; and